TFNGamesOfficial/TFNGamesOfficial.github.io/_posts/2023-08-14-create-new-devgames-account.md

 3. After that, you should get a message like this.
 ![Account created](https://tfngamesofficial.github.io/assets/created_dg_account.png)

 4. You will receive an email with your current password.
-You can change it with the /change-password command!
+You can change it with the /change-password command.